Hold Me Now (Thompson Twins song): Background and recording

 "Emotionally, it was written as the result of some argument that was resolved between Alannah and myself", explained Tom Bailey in an August 2014 interview with Songfacts.
 "We actually decided, well, this is an interesting emotional subject.
 What it feels like to get back together again after separation and the kind of ideas that come up and the way that emotion and physicality somehow are brought together."
-According to Bailey, the song also "had a very strong idea" behind it and was written very quickly.
+According to Bailey, the song also "had a very strong idea" behind it and was written in only half an hour.

 When they were going to record the song, Bailey said that he was excited, nervous, and "almost over-prepared for it", he knew exactly what instruments were going on every track; it took three days to record.
-The band had originally planned to record it with producer Alex Sadkin and engineer Phil Thornalley - both of whom they worked with previously on Quick Step & Side Kick - but at the time both were otherwise engaged in finishing off Duran Duran's Seven and the Ragged Tiger album in Australia.
-Therefore due to conflicting schedules, the group ended up recording "Hold Me Now" at RAK Studios, London on 48-track with Bailey in the producer's chair - hence the latter's sole producer credit was printed on the single sleeves in early pressings.
-Eventually, both Sadkin and Thornalley returned from Australia and helped finish the record, with Bailey laying down the final lead vocals - hence Sadkin's co-producer credit on the labels.
-Thornalley remembered going straight from the airport to the studio and mixing "Hold Me Now" - Sadkin, having made sure all was at the right technical standards, would usually sit back and let Thornalley mix while "on fire"; though his credit would appear on later editions of the single.
+The band intended to record it with producer Alex Sadkin and engineer Phil Thornalley – both of whom they worked with previously on Quick Step & Side Kick – but they were unavailable, finishing off Duran Duran's Seven and the Ragged Tiger album in Australia.
+Thus the group recorded "Hold Me Now" at RAK Studios, London with Bailey producing – hence the latter's sole producer credit was printed on the single sleeves in early pressings.
+Eventually, both Sadkin and Thornalley returned from Australia and helped finish the song, with Bailey laying down the final lead vocals – hence Sadkin's co-producer credit on the labels.

+Thornalley remembered going straight from the airport to the studio and mixing "Hold Me Now" – Sadkin, having made sure all was at the right technical standards, would usually sit back and let Thornalley mix while "on fire"; though his credit would appear on later editions of the single.
 About the process Bailey commented: "You know what a great producer is?
 It's someone who takes great ideas and makes them into good records.
 In our field, great music is a hit record."
 The song became the Thompson Twins' biggest hit in America, but at the same time it pressured the band to produce top-selling music, even if they were not completely comfortable with that, as Alannah Currie stated in an interview with David Oriard of The Spokesman-Review:

 The biggest trouble that we've had basically is that the song, "Hold Me Now" was a huge hit, it was really big here, it was really big all over the world.
 Which is great, but it was just an accidental thing.
 It was just a song that we wrote.
 But after that then, we got everybody—managers, the record company—on our back to write "Hold Me Now, Part 2" and harassing you to try and find a formula.
 But we can't really.
 We'll never find a formula for what we did.
 And that upsets some of them.